Vokality/mope-woocommerce/readme.txt

 == Description ==

-# Mopé Php
+# Payment Gateway for Mopé on WooCommerce
-A WooCommerce Payment Gateway Plugin
+A WooCommerce Payment Gateway Plugin.

 ## Requirements
 - WordPress